wpbeckwith/gitops-tutorial/README.md

 ➤ kubectl cluster-info
 ```

-to get a quick status check on your cluster.
+To get a quick status check on your cluster.
 If these commands complete succesfully, you're ready to go onto the next step.

-### A github or bitbucket account
+### 2. A Github or Bitbucket account
-You'll want to clone repositories for this workshop and make them available from your cluster through a git URL.
+You'll want to create anew repository for this tutorial and make it available from your cluster through a git URL.
 If you're using Bitbucket, make sure you have [SSH keys enabled](https://confluence.atlassian.com/bitbucketserver/enabling-ssh-access-to-git-repositories-in-bitbucket-server-776640358.html) as we'll need these to configure the deploy operator access.

 Getting started with Gitops
 ---------------------------

 ### 1. Clone this repository
 In order to control the operation of your cluster using gitops, you'll need to have a control repository in which the state of your cluster can be defined.
 This repository is set up with all the files you'll need to follow along this tutorial.
+Clone/Fork it to your Bitbucket or github account.

 ### 2. Install the flux operator on your cluster
+Now that you have a repository set up, it's time to install the deployment operators on your cluster.
+For this we'll use Weavework's [Flux](https://github.com/weaveworks/flux).

+The needed deployment manifests are kept in this repository's `flux` directory.

 ### 3. Configure the operator to read from your repository
 - Add deploy keys with github repo